Rideshare Insurance in California (2024)

 Rideshare car requirements

 Uber and Lyft only allow certain types of vehicles.
-To start, the car can’t seat more than seven people (including the driver), and substantial modifications aren’t allowed.
+To start, the car can’t seat more than seven people (including the driver) or have substantial modifications.
 For instance, TNCs don’t accept extended or “stretch” vehicles.[4]
 Cars with torn seats, interior stains, or paint oxidation won’t qualify, either.

 To become an Uber rideshare driver in major California cities, your car must meet several requirements, including: